KAlsalem0/VLSI/README.md

 This project is a work in progress.
-Any addtions will be reflected here.
+Any changes will be reflected here.